fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 15

 ### 29: Draft reviews and review assignments
+- Today we're going to look at how to do the peer review assignment efficiently and effectively.
+Remember that your review work is part of your participation grade.
+- If you miss class, find your essay review assignments for Wednesday's assignment HERE (link TBP).

 {% include alert.html class='danger' title='COMPLETE Drafts Due' text="
 By 10am, like usual, post a COMPLETE draft for your essay, which should be around at least 2000 words (with the final being 2500).
 Follow the [writing guide](https://unm-historiography.github.io/intro-guide/writing-guide), **DO IT WELL**, and save everyone (including your future self) headaches later. **If your essay is late, you will miss out on peer review, including my own comments,** and this almost guarantees that your final essay grade will be lower.
 "%}

-{% include alert.html class='info' title='In class' text="
-- Today we're going to look at how to do the peer review assignment efficiently and effectively.
-Remember that your review work is part of your participation grade.
-- If you miss class, find your essay review assignments for Wednesday's assignment HERE (link TBP).
-"%}

 ### 1: Reader Reports
-- No new readings.
 Today you'll read through your reader reports and ask questions of your reviewers.
 We'll also go over general revision strategies.

 {% include alert.html class='danger' title='Reader Reports Due' text="
-Post your TWO ~500 word critiques on TWO different essays.
-Review assignments are posted [in our repository](https://github.com/unm-historiography/2021-fall/blob/master/review-assignments.md).
+BY 10am (as always), post your TWO ~400-word critiques on TWO different essays [in our repository](in the reader reports folder).
 Focus on the big picture: framing, historiographical significance, and accessibility for the intended audience.
 As you did for the previous critique, be sure you are thinking about and addressing what's in the [writing guide](metahistory-guide).
 "%}